-Venom will take a whole new direction following the impending departure of fan favorite creative team of writer Donny Cates and artist Ryan Stegman.
-Cates and Stegman redefined the Venom mythos and elevated Eddie Brock to the status of a symbiote god in the recent King in Black, the culmination of their story.
+Venom is about to take a whole new direction following the exit of the fan-favorite creative team of writer Donny Cates and artist Ryan Stegman.
+Cates and Stegman redefined the Venom mythos and elevated Eddie Brock to the status of a symbiote god in the recent King in Black, the culmination of their story.(opens in new tab)

-Now, starting with August 14's Free Comic Book Day 2021: Spider-Man/Venom free one-shot, writers Ram V and Al Ewing will team up with artists Bryan Hitch, Andrew Currie, and Alex Sinclair to launch a new symbiote saga.
-The FCBD special will be followed up by a new Venom #1, though no planned release date for the relaunched ongoing title has been announced.
+Now, in a new status quo that began in August 14's Free Comic Book Day 2021: Spider-Man/Venom free one-shot, writers Ram V and Al Ewing will team up with artists Bryan Hitch, Andrew Currie, and Alex Sinclair to launch a new symbiote saga.
+The FCBD special will be followed up by a new Venom #1 in October launching a new ongoing series.

 "When my editors at Marvel reached out about taking on Venom alongside Al Ewing and Bryan Hitch, I was not prepared for the kind of creative thrill it has been ever since," states Ram V as part of Marvel's announcement.
 "This story is going to expand and push the symbiote narrative and lore in even more unexpected and fantastic directions.
 It is also an utter thrill having the sort of call and response mechanic I've had with a writer like Al and an artist of Bryan’s caliber.
 Fans and new readers, strap in - you ain’t seen nothin' yet."